jeff5/very-slow-jython/docs/src/site/sphinx/treepython/simple_statements.rst

 ``vsj1/src/test/.../treepython/TestInterp2.java``,
 from which the next few Java code snippets were taken.
 The program ``vsj1/src/test/python/symtable_testgen.py``
-generates the test material found at the end of it.
+generates the test material found at the end of it (manual process).

 The code generator is a visitor on the AST, but it does not generate executable instructions as it might in a real compiler.